Common Car Insurance Scams

 File a Complaint With Authorities

-Report scams to your state's department of insurance and the National Insurance Crime Bureau (NICB).
-These organizations track fraud and may investigate your claim.
-Your report protects others from the same scheme.
+Report the scam to your state's department of insurance and the National Insurance Crime Bureau (NICB).
+These organizations track fraud and may look into your case.
+Your report can protect other drivers from the same scheme.

 6. 6